The NCPH Code of Bylaws are the rules governing our membership organization and for the regulation of its affairs.

 Section 4.01.
 Functions.
 The business, property and affairs of the Corporation shall be managed and controlled by a Board of Directors as from time to time constituted.

 Section 4.02.
 Number.
-There shall be fifteen (15) Directors of the Corporation, which number may from time to time be increased or decreased by resolution adopted by not less than a majority of the Board of Directors, subject to the limitation that the Board shall never be reduced to less than five (5) nor increased to more than nineteen (19) Directors.
-The Board of Directors shall consist of nine (9) individuals elected by the Members (the “Elected Directors”), the three (3) current Officers of the Corporation, the immediate Past President of the Corporation, the Executive Director, and the Editor of The Public Historian.
-The Executive Director and the Editor shall serve as ex-officio, non-voting members of the Board of Directors.
+There shall be sixteen (16) Directors of the Corporation, which number may from time to time be increased or decreased by resolution adopted by not less than a majority of the Board of Directors, subject to the limitation that the Board shall never be reduced to less than five (5) nor increased to more than nineteen (19) Directors.
+The Board of Directors shall consist of nine (9) individuals elected by the Members (the “Elected Directors”), the three (3) current Officers of the Corporation, the immediate Past President of the Corporation, the Executive Director, the Editor of The Public Historian, and the Digital Media Editor.
+The Executive Director, Editor, and the Digital Media Editor (who is appointed by the President) shall serve as ex-officio, non-voting members of the Board of Directors.
 All other members of the Board shall be voting members.
 In the event the number of Directors is increased as provided herein, the election of the additional Director or Directors shall be by a vote of the Members of the Corporation according to a procedure established by resolution of the Board of Directors.
 Except as otherwise provided in these By-Laws, all members of the Board of Directors shall have and be subject to the same and equal qualifications, rights, privileges, duties, limitations and restrictions.
 Members of the Board of Directors shall be members of the Corporation in good standing.
 Failure to maintain membership on a current basis or absence from two (2) consecutive meetings of the Board of Directors without prior written notice to the President shall be cause for removal from the Board.

 Section 4.03.
 Election.
 The Members of the Corporation shall elect the Board of Directors by an annual written and/or electronic balloting process concluding at a time at least two months prior to the annual meeting.
 The members of the Board of Directors shall be divided into three classes as nearly equal in number as possible who will serve staggered terms of three (3) years coinciding with the annual meeting.
 Directors shall be chosen for a term of three (3) years, to begin on the last day of the annual meeting, to succeed those whose terms expires.